Sencudra/Transport-Tycoon/Transport Tycoon/README.md

 4. ImGui and ImGui binding for use with SFML
 5. OpenGL (included in repository) to avoid linking problems with ImGui

 ### ToDo list:
 1. Background scaling (main menu)
+2. Write a short topic on creating own widgets